SumianVoice/TransVoice-Wiki/wiki/pages/microbehaviours/microbehaviour-list.md

 {:toc}
 </details>
 # List of Microbehaviours
 These are mostly very vague for now, since not much is known about what is actually happening.
-There are no terms available that can describe most of these so it won't be like _"vocal weight"_ or _"resonance"_, it will be more like _"that thing that happens that makes voices that are low pitch sound bright and higher in pitch than they actually are"_
+There are no terms available that can describe most of these so it won't be like _"vocal weight"_ or _"resonance"_, it will be more like _"that thing that happens that makes voices that are low pitch sound bright and higher in pitch than they actually are"_.
+This will be added to with more information as time goes on.
 ## Low pitch brightness
 This might not be a microbehaviour and instead just be something as simple as adding twang.